LGBTQ rights in Bulgaria: July 1964 trial

 In July 1964, 26 men were arrested and accused of having "perverted homosexual relationships".
-Some of the arrested were the famous actor Georgi Partsalev and one of the most loved Bulgarian singers, Emil Dimitrov.
+Some of the arrested were the famous actor Georgi Partsalev and widely popular Bulgarian singer, Emil Dimitrov.
 Experts say that the process was a masquerade for the public so that "people will understand how decadent the Western culture is".
 In the 1960s, there were a couple of other similar cases which again involved some of Bulgaria's elite.
 Later in 1966, when revising the Penal Code, a group of "experts" decided that homosexual acts would no longer be considered a crime because lesbians and gays "are ill people, who shouldn't be punished because of the sufferings they are already going through (due to their illness)".
 On 1 May 1968, the Penal Code was revised, and homosexuality became legal.

 Since 2002, the age of consent has been 14, regardless of the sexes of the consenting parties.

+Since 2026, the age of consent is 16.

 Recognition of same-sex relationships

 In September 2023, the European Court of Human Rights says that Bulgaria not recognising same-sex couples is an "infringement of human rights".
 This case is subject to appeals and awaiting a government response.

 Since 1991, Article 46 of the Bulgarian Constitution has defined marriage as a union between a man and a woman, therefore explicitly banning same-sex marriage.
 The Constitution does not ban civil unions or other forms of relationship recognition.

 In 2012, on the question if same-sex couples will soon have further rights like the right to marry or adopt children, now-former Prime Minister Boyko Borisov said: "for something [like this] to happen, society needs to become ready for it."
 There have been several debates on whether to recognise civil unions or registered partnerships, which would grant same-sex couples some of the rights and benefits of marriage, including the right to inherit, to make medical decisions, to own property together; all of which are currently denied to same-sex couples.

 In 2017, a Bulgarian same-sex couple, who married in the United Kingdom, filed a lawsuit in order to have their marriage recognised.
 The Sofia Administrative Court rejected their case in January 2018.
 However, lawyers from the Bulgarian LGBT organisation Deystvie (Действие) appealed against this decision.
-Deystvie has begun public collecting signatures in favor of their appeal.
+Deystvie has begun collecting public signatures in favor of their appeal.

 Citing Coman and Others v General Inspectorate for Immigration and Ministry of the Interior, a case originating from Romania in which the European Court of Justice ruled that same-sex couples must be granted full residency rights in all EU countries, a Sofia court granted a same-sex couple the right to live in Bulgaria on 29 June 2018.
 The couple, an Australian woman and her French wife, had married in France in 2016, but were denied residency in Bulgaria a year later when they attempted to move there.